fvettore/cephbackup/README.md

 ## Prerequisites

 Backup target must be mounted before backup starts.

-You can RBD the CEPH cluster from the backup machine (import keyrings and so on...)
+You must be able to RBD the CEPH cluster from the backup machine (import keyrings and so on...)

 ## Getting started
 Create your MySQL database.
 SQL is available in the SQL folder for creating tables in your newly created DB.